lvit001/Project-4/README.md

 The model only shows the most likely result but doesn't show how likely that result actually is.
 Also, the model only has 10 total diseases to compare against

 ## Conclusion
+### ¾ of the machine learning models achieved 100% accuracy
+The models were able to easily interpret the dataset due to the consistency of symptoms for each disease
+### Limitations
+Only selecting 10/41 diseases in the dataset means the model is limited in what it can predict
+### What's next?
+- Add more data to the model: the other 31 diseases not initially included and more beyond those
+- Machine learning models like these can assist medical professionals when diagnosing patients, which can lead to more efficient treatment.
+However, a model alone should not be used as a diagnosis tool

 ## Resources
 ### Pre-Processing Code